 In this guide we’ll look at six different lighting set ups that use just your tablet as a light source.
 We’re shooting portrait photos of our model, Charlotte, using iPads as softboxes to light her face, and experimenting with shapes to create unusual catchlights in her eyes for a really striking look.

 We’ll also look at how to use your tablet to light a simple still life for better food and product shots.
-Plus, we’ll show you how to add patterned backgrounds to your macro shots, play with cross-polarisation effects and even paint with light for really creative photos.
+Plus, we’ll show you how to add patterned backgrounds to your macro shots, play with cross-polarization effects and even paint with light for really creative photos.

 01 Proper support

 Tablets and laptops produce a lovely soft light, but there’s not very much of it, so you need to choose your settings carefully.
 Start by mounting the camera on a tripod – this will enable you to choose whatever aperture you need to make the composition work without having to worry about the shutter speed.